Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Click on the <> Code button near the top-right of the page.

-* Access the 'Code' menu from above the main directory window and choose a preffered cloning option by selecting either HTTPS or GitHub CLI.
+* Access the 'Code' menu from above the main directory window and choose a preferred cloning option by selecting either HTTPS or GitHub CLI.
 An SSH key is required should you prefer that option.

 * Press the overlapping squares icon to copy the link to the repository.